-Virginia Guiffre sex-abuse lawsuit ruling: Will Prince Andrew now face trial?
+Will Prince Andrew now face trial?

 Could Prince Andrew appeal the judge’s ruling?

-Firstly, Prince Andrew could file an appeal against Wednesday’s decision – either in the form of a motion of reconsideration or by appealing straight to the second circuit court of appeals.
+Firstly, Prince Andrew could file an appeal against the 12 January decision – either in the form of a motion of reconsideration or by appealing straight to the second circuit court of appeals.

 He could also ask the US Supreme Court to hear the case.